 How Travel Hacking Can Impact Your Credit

-Opening a new credit card won’t hurt your credit score, but there are a few habits that might:
+Opening a new credit card won’t hurt your credit score in the long-term, but there are a few habits that might:

-- Not paying your balance in full: Carrying a balance affects something called your credit utilization, which makes up 30% of your score.
-Pay your balance in full to make sure you’re not using a lot of your available credit.
+Not paying your balance in full: Carrying a balance affects something called your credit utilization, which makes up 30% of your score.
+In short, credit utilization is the amount of credit you have available to you vs. the amount you’re actually using (or utilizing).
+Ideally, you want a lot of credit available without actually using much of it.
+In other words, pay your balance in full to make sure you’re not using a lot of your available credit.

-- Not paying your balance in time: This affects your payment history, which makes up 35% of your score.
+Not paying your balance on time: This affects your payment history, which makes up 35% of your score.
 Pay your bill on time and you should be fine.

-- Opening too many lines of credit at once: When you apply for a new credit card or any line of credit, the issuer or lender pulls your report to check your credit.
+Opening too many cards at once: When you apply for a new credit card or any line of credit, the issuer or lender pulls your report to check your credit.
 It’s called a hard inquiry and it can drop your score temporarily.
 If you open a new card month after month (this is called “churning”), you might have a problem with this.
 Otherwise, you’ll just see a small drop that should recover in a few months’ time.

 Also, if you apply for too many credit cards in a short amount of time, some issuers won’t approve you.
 A lot of folks weren’t able to take advantage of Chase’s new Reserve card because of the “5/24 Rule.”
 Basically, if you’ve opened five or more credit accounts in the past 24 months, you might not get approved.
 (Although some rewards enthusiasts say Chase might be more lenient if you apply in person at a bank).